babsonnexus/stream-link-manager-for-channels/README.md

 ![image](https://github.com/user-attachments/assets/0518f462-d077-427d-94d1-8e94600686c3)

-4. The next time you reboot, <b>Stream Link (+Files +Playlists) Manager for Channels</b> will automatically start.
+4. The next time you reboot, <b>Streaming Library Manager for Channels</b> will automatically start.
 Similarly, you can manually start it by entering:

 ```
 ./slm.sh